IsobeHiroshi/React-Bill-Splitter/README.md

 - **/api/v1/splitData(GET)**
   If you access this endpoint, the array which has all the split data will be returned, which is used in history page.

+- **/api/v1/splitData(PATCH):**
+  If you send a MondoDB document id to this endpoint, the document with the id will be deleted from the database.

 ### Response Format